petar-m/EventBrokerSlim/EventBrokerSlim/EventBrokerSlim-Persistence-Architecture.md

 ### The Bottom Line

-EventBrokerSlim with persistent events fills the gap below message brokers — where their operational overhead is not justified, but the in-memory-only broker is not reliable enough.
+EventBrokerSlim with persistent events fills the gap below message brokers - where their operational overhead is not justified, but the in-memory-only broker is not reliable enough.

 ---

 ## Goals

-**Durability.** Events published via `IEventBroker.Publish` must not be lost if the process crashes before all handlers have completed.
+**Durability.** Published events must not be lost if the process crashes before all handlers have completed.
 Every handler must eventually process every event it is registered for, even across process restarts.

 **Durable retries.** Handler retry policies must survive process restarts.
 An event that failed and is awaiting a retry must remain in that state after a crash and be retried correctly when the process comes back up.

-**Horizontal scale-out.** Multiple instances of the same application must be able to run concurrently without any handler processing the same event more than once.
+**Horizontal scale-out.** Multiple instances of the same application must be able to run concurrently.
+The claiming mechanism ([ADR-03](ADRs/ADR-03-optimistic-claiming-broad-polling.md)) must ensure that, under normal operation, at most one instance processes a given record.
+In failure scenarios (process crash after claim, before ack), a record may be processed more than once - this is the at-least-once trade-off documented in Assumptions.

 **Non-breaking.** The existing public interface of `EventBrokerSlim` must remain unchanged.
 Existing handler code, retry policies, delegate handlers, and DI registrations must require zero modifications to benefit from persistence.